DreadPirateLynx/input-remapper-xautopresets/README.md

 Use `input-remapper-xautopresets getwindowinfo` to get window class names for your applications.
 It is highly recommended that you copy and paste from here into your .ini file.

-#### [GLOBAL:{CLASSNAME}] & [{DEVICENAME}:{CLASSNAME}]
+#### [GLOBAL:CLASSNAME] & [DEVICENAME:CLASSNAME]
 These sections contain a list of window titles paried with a list of input-remapper preset names.
 It is intended to give the user the ability to have more than one configured preset for a given application, and change between them based on the window's name as shown in the title bar.
-Same basic syntax as `xautopresets.conf`, except:
+Same basic syntax as `[GLOBAL]` and `[<DEVICENAME>]`, except:
 ```
 example Window Title=Example Preset Name
 ```